 You might think they deserve to be on the winners’ list.
 If you want to defend your favourites, get into it with me on my Facebook group!
 Convince me to bump them up.

 I’ve reviewed all of these next Westerns too, I’m just getting tired of adding links to this damn post so you can use the search box in the upper corner to read more.

-- Jane Fonda in Cat Ballou (1965) – Fond does well with the character, but the role isn’t as strong as the winners on this list and she’s overpowered by Lee Marvin
+- Jane Fonda in Cat Ballou (1965) – Fonda does well with the character, but the role isn’t as strong as the winners on this list and she’s overpowered by Lee Marvin.

-- Irene Bedard in Into the West (2005) – Margaret Light Shines is a strong Indigenous character, and one of the ONLY characters worth watching in this entire miniseries
+- Irene Bedard in Into the West (2005) – Margaret Light Shines is a strong Indigenous character, and one of the ONLY characters worth watching in this entire tedious miniseries.